Cookies & Privacy.

 Mumtalakat’s Board has established three standing Committees of the Board:

-(b) The Board Governance & Compensation Committee: The Board Governance & Compensation Committee (the “BCGC”) is entrusted with identifying and nominating individuals to serve as Board Committee members, recommending the remuneration and rewards policies for employees and the Board of Directors, and establishing the corporate governance framework of Mumtalakat.
-The BCGC is composed of three Directors.
-All members of the BCGC have an understanding of Mumtalakat’s compensation and remuneration policies, and are involved in the setting of salary bands, remuneration policies, and payment of incentives to Mumtalakat’s employees.
-The BCGC is also responsible for conducting the annual evaluations of the Board as a whole, each individual Director, and each Committee of the Board.
-The BCGC reports to the Board on a regular basis.
+(b) The Board Governance & Compensation Committee: The Board Governance & Compensation Committee (the “BGCC”) is entrusted with recommending the remuneration and rewards policies for employees and the Board of Directors, and establishing the corporate governance framework of Mumtalakat.
+The BGCC is composed of five Directors.
+All members of the BGCC have an understanding of Mumtalakat’s compensation and remuneration policies, and are involved in the setting of salary bands, remuneration policies, and payment of incentives to Mumtalakat’s employees.
+The BGCC is also responsible for conducting the annual evaluations of the Board as a whole, each individual Director, and each Committee of the Board.
+The BGCC reports to the Board on a regular basis.

 (c) The Board Investment Committee: The Board Investment Committee (the “BIC”) is entrusted with reviewing and approving investment and divestment opportunities, monitoring credit risks, and other investment-related matters.
-The BIC is composed of four Directors.
+The BIC is composed of three Directors.
 All members of the BIC have experience in investments, business, and commercial matters, and are well versed in the investment trends and the sectors in which Mumtalakat invests.
-The BIC receives regular reports from the various Mumtalakat investment lines, including strategic investments, local investments, and asset management.
+The BIC receives regular reports from the various Mumtalakat investment lines, including direct, indirect and local investments.
 The BIC reports to the Board on a regular basis.

 (3) Mumtalakat’s Internal Management Committees:

-In order to manage the day-to-day operations and investment activities of Mumtalakat, three internal management committees have been established:
+In order to manage the day-to-day operations and investment activities of Mumtalakat, two internal management committees have been established:

 (4) Management: